-Graduate Faculty members are listed in the Catalog of the Graduate School and on the Graduate School Website at http://www.grad.msstate.edu/faculty.
+Graduate Faculty members are listed in the Catalog of the Graduate School by college/department.

 Graduate Faculty Appointment Levels Level 1

 Qualifications

 An individual appointed to Level 1 Graduate Faculty must

 - have an earned terminal degree (highest degree awarded in the discipline) in or related to the faculty member's area of graduate responsibility; - be a full-time employee of Mississippi State University, holding the rank of assistant professor or assistant research professor or assistant extension professor or assistant clinical professor or higher without any qualifying designations such as "visiting" or "adjunct"; - have demonstrated and maintained noteworthy accomplishments in research and/or creative achievement, as defined in the Faculty handbook (6.1.2); - and have demonstrated experience directing graduate research and independent study, thesis, or dissertation.